Pākī: Marriages

 A. Paki is one of the conspicuous personages in the (audience) room, being upwards of six feet-six feet four inches-in height, and weighing about three hundred pounds.
 Although of this colossal size, he is of equal and fine proportions-no one feature being more prominent than another.
 He generally stands to receive the visitors and exerts himself to be attractive and affable His is of high rank by birth, as well as stature, and, it is said, at one time had more land and tenants than his Majesty himself, which, for some political eruption, were taken from him and the other concerned.
 And for the same reason, he had never received any appointment of influence other than the hold as one of the superior judges.
 Be this as it may, he seems to be now in full favor and truly loyal, and is receiving again some of the lands formerly held.
-He is one of his Majesty's aides and alway accompanies him on visits to different parts of his Kingdom.
+He is one of his Majesty's aides and always accompanies him on visits to different parts of his Kingdom.
 As Chamberlain, he presides over the internal economy of the palace, the expenditure of funds, etc., and one sight of the whole premised shows that every attention has been bestowed (on them.)
 He speaks English but little, tho' he often attempts it.
 He is a member in the regular standing of the Mis.
 Ch, [Kawaiahaʻo] as well as his wife, a chiefess of direct descent from the Kings of Hawaiii, and noted for her kind heartendness and hospitality.
 Tho' not figuring conspicuously at Court in Honolulu, she is known and regarded as one of those who are patterns.
 Miss Bernice is their daughter, in whom they feel a justifiable pride.